brishar0n/MoferaNaturals/README.md

     ```sh
     npm install

+## Usage
-4. Run the development server:
+1. Run the development server:
     ```sh
     npm run dev

-5. Direct yourself to the given localhost server in your terminal (usually it's `http://localhost:5173` or `http://localhost:8000`).
+2. Direct yourself to the given localhost server in your terminal (usually it's `http://localhost:5173` or `http://localhost:8000`).

 ## Main Folder Structure
 - `public/`: Contains public assets and the HTML template.